Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/20-aiecompiler-features/ConditionalObjects/README.md

 All these examples can be compiled either for the AI Engine architecture `ARCH=aie` (default value) or the AI Engine ML architecture `ARCH=aie-ml`.

 ### Case 1: Conditional Cascade Port

 In this design, a graph is instantiated with a template parameter.
 Depending on parameter values, a kernel with an input cascade port, an output cascade port, both of them, or none of them is declared as the kernel of the graph.
 If there is no cascade output port, a streaming output port is declared.
-As the number of ports depends on the parameter value, the graph will expose a variable number of ports.
+As the number of ports depends on the parameter value, the graph exposes a variable number of ports.

 ```C++
 template<bool HAS_CASCADE_IN, bool HAS_CASCADE_OUT>